tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 position: no organisation, including Anthropic, has yet developed safeguards sufficient to prevent a system at this capability level from being misused in offensive operations.
 The not-public status is the point.

-Project Glasswing made Mythos Preview available to a limited set of partners, including AWS, Apple, Cisco, CrowdStrike, Google, Microsoft, and NVIDIA.
+Project Glasswing made Mythos Preview available to a limited set of partners: AWS, Anthropic, Apple, Broadcom, Cisco, CrowdStrike, Google, JPMorganChase, the Linux Foundation, Microsoft, NVIDIA, Okta, and Palo Alto Networks.
 Results across those partners are difficult to treat as notional.
-Cloudflare found 2,000 bugs across critical-path systems, 400 of them high or critical severity, and assessed the false-positive rate as better than human testers achieve.
-Mozilla found and fixed 271 vulnerabilities in Firefox 150, more than ten times the number found in Firefox 148.
-Across more than 1,000 open-source projects, Mythos Preview produced 6,202 high- or critical-severity findings from 23,019 total, with independent security firms confirming 90.6% as valid.
-One concrete
-case: a wolfSSL vulnerability (CVE-2026-5194) for which the model constructed a working exploit demonstrating certificate forgery.
+Mozilla found and fixed 271 vulnerabilities in Firefox 150, though only around 40 reached CVE status and three were officially credited to Claude in the advisory.

 The dual-use dimension is not subtle.
 The capabilities that produce these defensive results are the same capabilities that would accelerate offensive exploitation.
 A system that can chain attack primitives into a working exploit operates